DecBayComp/TRamWAy/README.md

 # TRamWAy

-*TRanWAy* helps analyzing single molecule dynamics.
+*TRamWAy* helps analyzing single molecule dynamics.
 It infers the diffusivity, drift, force and potential across space and time.
 It will eventually localize and track molecules in stacks of images.

 **Disclaimer:**
 This implementation is under heavy development and is not yet suitable even for testing purposes!